-A. Application for a permit to alter an impounding structure in ways which would potentially affect its structural integrity shall be made on official forms.
-The application shall clearly describe the proposed work with appropriately detailed plans and specifications.

-B. Alterations which would potentially affect the structural integrity of an impounding structure include but are not limited to changing its height, increasing the normal pool or principal spillway elevation, changing the elevation or physical dimensions of the emergency spillway or removing the impounding structure.
+- A. Application for a permit to alter an impounding structure in ways which would potentially affect its structural integrity shall be made on official forms.
+The application shall clearly describe the proposed work with appropriately detailed plans and specifications. - B. Alterations which would potentially affect the structural integrity of an impounding structure include, but are not limited to changing its the height or otherwise enlarging the dam, increasing the normal pool or principal spillway elevation or physical dimensions, changing the elevation or physical dimensions of the emergency spillway conducting necessary repairs or structural maintenance, or removing the impounding structure. - C. Where feasible an application for an alteration permit shall also include plans and specifications for a device to allow for draining the impoundment if such does not exist. - D. If the submission is not acceptable, the director shall inform the applicant within 60 days and shall explain what changes are required for an acceptable submission. - E. Within 120 days of receipt of an acceptable application, the board shall act on the application. - F. Each alteration permit shall contain an expiration date that shall not extend past two years from the date of issuance.